-Phonics teaching is based on the Letters and Sounds scheme using a variety of media including the 'phonics bug' and 'phonics play' interactive programmes.
-This teaching provides a basis of secure reading skill from which children can progress towards higher order skills.
+Phonics teaching is based on the Letters and Sounds scheme, Jolly Phonics and Read, Write inc. This teaching provides a basis of secure reading skill from which children can progress towards higher order skills.

 The children have access to many books covering a range of genres in the school and class libraries, encouraging pupils to read for pleasure.
 Children are able to borrow these and we ask that parents share responsibility for them, using their child's reading record.
 We provide book bags to encourage the children to borrow books to read at home.